The best USB sticks for smart TVs in 2023

 As mentioned earlier, it's important to make sure that you choose one with a USB 3.0 connection.
 Even if your TV only has USB 2.0 ports, a USB 3.0 stick will still function - just not at USB 3 speeds.

 Consider how much TV you actually want to record and store.
 Some viewers prefer to record entire seasons of their favourite show and then binge-watch the lot in one go.
 Others record and then catch up on their show soon after it's been broadcast.
-For those who like to store several entire series at once, buy the largest storage capacity your budget will allow.
+For those who like to store several entire series at once, buy your budget's largest storage capacity.
+We recommend 512 GB for anyone who likes to watch and catch up on a wide range of movies and shows.

 Consider the read speed

 This leads us nicely to the second thing to watch out for - read speed.
-While USB 3.0/1 is fast, not all memory sticks are created equal, with each carrying different performance speeds.
+While USB 3.0 and above is fast, not all memory sticks are created equal, with each carrying different performance speeds.
 As a general rule of thumb, the higher the read speed (measured in MB/s), the better.
 Avoid anything under 100 MB/s when choosing USB sticks for smart TVs.

 USB types explained